silk-us/scripts-and-configs/Quickstart/Linux Quick Start.md

 nmcli device reapply eth1
 ```

-(Optional )If you see a down interface, such as eth1 in this example:
+(Optional) If you see a down interface when attempting to configure the above, such as eth1 in this example:

 ```
 [root@slob03 rules.d]# nmcli dev status